Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

 pip install . -Csetup-args=-Dpython.allow_limited_api=true
 ```

 NumPy's CI does the same in its debug job and runs the test suite on the result, so nobody can quietly sneak a banned macro back in.
-It shall not pass.
+You shall not pass.

 <!-- ### What about speed?